OfficeDev/Office-Addin-Scripts/packages/office-addin-telemetry/README.md

-# Office-Addin-telemetry
+# Office-Addin-Usage-Data
-This package allows for sending telemetry event and exception data to the selected telemetry infrastructure (e.g. ApplicationInsights).
+This package allows for sending usage-data event and exception data to the selected usage-data infrastructure (e.g. ApplicationInsights).

 # Privacy
-The Office Addin-Telemetery package collects anonymized usage data and sends it to Microsoft.
+The Office Addin-Usage-Data package collects anonymized usage data and sends it to Microsoft.
 For more details on how we use this data and under what circumstances it may be shared, please see the [Microsoft privacy statement](https://privacy.microsoft.com/en-us/privacystatement).

 The package collects: